Dietzhölze

-The Dietzhölze is a river of Hesse, Germany.
+The Dietzhölze (/de/) is a river of Hesse, Germany.
 It flows into the Dill in Dillenburg.

 At the confluence with the Dill, the Dietzhölze is somewhat longer than its parent river, but has a much smaller catchment area (88 km² compared to 162 km² for the Dill) and contributes correspondingly less to the discharge (1400 l/s compared to 2900 l/s).
 However, if the right tributaries the Haigerbach and Aubach coming from the Westerwald are subtracted from the Upper Dill to the mouth, the Dill's values are reduced to 79 km² catchment area and 1300 l/s discharge.
 The Dietzhölze is therefore at least the equal second main river in the Dill system in relation to the Rothaargebirge and Struth.